DynastySheep/PositionSaver/README.md

 - It doesn't work for interiors
 - You can use quick teleport to quickly scroll between saved positions
 - Includes blip groups to help you organise your blips
-- Can change to different blip sprites, colours, scale for 1 blip and also for groups
+- Can change to different blip sprites, colours and scale
 - Default settings for blip spawning

 ## Future updates: